Flora Coquerel

-Flora Coquerel (born 14 April 1994) is a French model and beauty pageant titleholder.
-She is the 85th Miss France titleholder.
-She represented France at Miss Universe 2015 where she placed in the Top 5, which represents the third highest French placement ever in Miss Universe.
-She is of French and Beninese descent.
+Flora Coquerel (born 14 April 1994) is a French model and beauty pageant titleholder who was crowned Miss France 2014.
+Coquerel had previously been crowned Miss Orléanais 2013, becoming the first woman representing the Centre-Val de Loire region to become Miss France.
+She represented France at Miss World 2014 and Miss Universe 2015, placing in the Top 5 at the latter.

-Career
+Early life and education

+Coquerel was born in Mont-Saint-Aignan in Normandy to Frédéric and Séphi Coquerel.
+Her French father was a business owner, while her Beninese mother was a member of the French Civil Service who worked at écoles maternelles.
+Coquerel is the youngest of three children, with an elder half-sister and an elder brother.

+Coquerel spent her early childhood in the town of Lucé in the Eure-et-Loir department, located within the Chartres area, before moving to the nearby town of Morancez.
+Prior to becoming Miss France, Coquerel was studying for a brevet de technicien supérieur (BTS) diploma in international trade, and later received her diploma in June 2015, after completing her reign as Miss France.

+Pageantry

 Miss Orléanais 2013

 Coquerel won the title of Miss Orléanais 2013.
 She represented Orléanais (historical province of France) at Miss France 2014.

 Miss France 2014

-Coquerel was crowned as Miss France 2014 and represented the region of Orléanais at the pageant.
-After winning over Miss Guadeloupe, Miss Côte d'Azur, Miss Provence, and Miss Tahiti, respectively 4th, 3rd, 2nd and 1st runners-up, she received her crown from the previous Miss France, Marine Lorphelin.
+Coquerel was crowned as Miss France 2014, after winning over Miss Guadeloupe, Miss Côte d'Azur, Miss Provence, and Miss Tahiti, respectively 4th, 3rd, 2nd and 1st runners-up.
+She received her crown from the previous Miss France, Marine Lorphelin.
 Some of the first statements she said to the journalists after winning the title were "Je suis fière de représenter une France cosmopolite, " meaning, "I'm honoured to represent a cosmopolitan France".
 During Miss France 2015, it was announced that Flora Coquerel was the tallest Miss France ever elected.